Dalle2fan/cubiomes/README.md

 This tool automates finding Minecraft seeds based on specific biomes, structures, and terrain features.
 Supports Java and Bedrock editions (1.18 to 1.21.6)

 ## **Features**
-- Find any biomes including custom biomes (like islands, valleys, and elevated encircling terrain)
+- Find structures with biome constraints, height ranges, and minimum amount
-- Find structures with biome constraints, height ranges, and minimum counts
+- Find any biomes and any biome combinations
-- Locate clustered structures (structures next to each other) and biome combinations
+- Locate clustered structures (structures next to each other)
-- Set biome size requirements for more precise world generation
+- Set biome size requirements

 ## **Usage**
 After running, set and paste the parameters for seed scanning, and then press Control+D enter the parameters to start the scan.